 5. Severe weather events

-Why you should consider DeskAlerts school alert system
+Why you should consider DeskAlerts school emergency alert system

-DeskAlerts is a proven emergency notification system for schools.
+DeskAlerts is a proven emergency alert system for schools.
 It works by sending messages to computer and other screens as well as to mobile phones and tablets.

 When you have a large campus or multiple campuses you may not need to let the entire organization know about the emergency situation.
 DeskAlerts school alert system has an audience segmentation feature that allows you to send only to those who are affected, for example the Engineering building or your campus in City A.